secondsun/shoot-and-share/README.md

 Fill out the captcha

 You are now on the Dashboard view.
-Make a note of your 'App ID' and 'App Secret'You are now on the Dashboard view.
+Make a note of your 'App ID' and 'App Secret'.
+You are now on the Dashboard view.
 Make a note of your 'App ID' and 'App Secret'

 ![Facebook - Dashboard](docs/facebook-4.png)